Don’t Leave Home (Period): The Best 10 Resources to Learn Russian at Home

 This app also assesses your speech and helps you perfect your pronunciation.

 Although this book was first published in 1971, it’s still as relevant today as ever.
-For under $15, you can get access to a useful resource that promises to simplify the process of learning Russian.
+For a low price, you can get access to a useful resource that promises to simplify the process of learning Russian.

 The book teaches 4,000 Russian vocabulary words and has 42 lessons to help you learn the principles of the language.
 The lessons focus on Russian grammar, with explanations of syntax and word usage.